 A group tour is an excellent way to make beautiful memories and it is almost a rite of passage.
 However planning a group travel is not an easy task.
 It does not matter if you are traveling in a group of 4 or 40 planning the trip is always complicated.
+Just think about the fact that there are 24 incredible outdoor adventures in Southeast Asia alone.
+Covering just half in one trip for many people is tough.
 It is often so hectic that most people cancel the outing in the planning stages itself and honestly nobody is blaming them for it.

 It is however pretty easy to plan your trip if you just stick to a few simple rules.